OliverSBeresford/Geo/README.md

 - `graph_davis_hyp2.py`: Main analysis and visualization script.
 - `*.png`: Correlation and boxplot images.
 - `heatmap_of_*.html`: Interactive heatmaps for each variable.
+- `requirements.txt`: Python dependencies for the project.
+- `LICENSE`: MIT License for this project.

 ## Notes
 - All coordinates are centered around Davis Square, Somerville, MA.